pryv/example-apps-web/onboarding/tutorial.md

 ### Sign in / create account

-We add the following element in the HTML where the button will appear once loaded:
+We add the following element in the HTML page where the button will appear once loaded:

 ```html
 <span id="pryv-button"></span>